Nexedi/jio/docs/sphinx/source/developers.rst

 Naming Conventions
 ------------------

-All the code follows this :ref:`Javascript Naming Conventions <naming-conventions>`.
+All the code follows these :ref:`JavaScript Naming Conventions <naming-conventions>`.

 How to design your own jIO Storage Library
 ------------------------------------------